 It is a fabulous way to clear out your scrap fabric, using up odd bits and pieces of fabric, old clothes and even ties to make creative and beautiful keepsakes.
-It is a sociable and bonding activity and many of our class members return time and time again not just for the tutoring but also for the chat!
-Our Patchwork classes do not require any sewing skills, you will learn all the basic skills you need right from the start.
+It is a sociable and bonding activity and many of our class members return time & time again not just for the tutoring but also for the chat!

 Our Pottery Tutor at Clonmany Community Centre is Brian McGee of Brian McGee Ceramics.
 A lifetime of working in pottery from his studio in Donegal while also teaching his skills has ensured that Brian McGee has a broad and intimate knowledge of his craft.
 He has expertise in a very wide range of techniques over the years including throwing, Raku, modelling, pit firing, and kiln building and is an enthusiastic and generous teacher.